Wisdom and guidance is out there. These techniques are taught to parents in special educational programs, but they are applicable to any parents.

 - You have a good attitude and realistic expectations

-Regularly talk through your feelings with others who understand and won’t judge.
+Regularly talk through your feelings with others who understand and never judge.

-Get a life, maintain personal interests, and periodically set thoughts of the child aside without guilt.
+Get a life; maintain personal interests; and regularly set concerns for your child aside without guilt.

 Commit to doing the best you can, and accept that this enough – plan to let go someday.